mikio-dev/shifts/README.md

 - As a Worker, I want to choose a Shift so that Manager can see when I work.
 - As a Worker, I want to cancel my Shift so that another worker can choose the Shift.
+- As a Worker, I want to view Shifts so that I can make my work schedule.
-- As a Manager, I want to view all Shifts so that I can make staffing plans.
+- As a Manager, I want to view Shifts so that I can make staffing plans.
 - As a Manager, I want to create Shifts so that Workers can choose them.
+- As a Manager, I want to delete Shifts so that I can adjust staffing plans.

 ![User case diagram](images/shifts_use_cases.png)

 ### Class diagram

-There are two main points to consider.
+There are several points to consider.

-1. Worker and Manager have common attributes, such as `username`.
+1. `Worker` and `Manager` have common attributes, such as `username`.
 Therefore, it would be convenient to consider that they are subclasses of a parent class `User`.

 2. A `Worker` can have multiple `Shift`s, and a `Shift` can have multiple `Worker`s.
    Therefore, the relationship between `Worker` and `Shift` is considered many-to-many.
    Implementing this relationship would require an association class `WorkerShift` that connects `Worker` and `Shift`.

+3. As a `Worker` never has two shifts on the same day, `WorkerShift` should have the attribute `shift_date`.
+It makes it easier to create a unique constraint on the attributes (`worker_id`, `shift_date`).

+4. As there are only three shift slots a day (slots: 0-8, 8-16, 16-24), the attribute `shift_slot` in `Shift` should be an enumeration of three values.

 To summarise, the class diagram is shown below.